panagenda/oe-on-az/README.md

 ## Destroy the deployment

+1. Export your tenant id by executing `export tenantId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
+2. Export your subscriptions id by executing `export subscriptionId="xxxxxxxx-xxxx-xxxx-xxx-xxxxxxxxxxxx"`
-Run `destroy.sh` to destroy your deployment.
+3. Run `destroy.sh` to destroy your deployment.
 This will destroy all created resources!